jkulton/jkulton.github.io/index.md

 <h2 class="mt-8 mb-1 font-serif text-xl">👋 Hey, I'm Jon</h2>

-<p class="my-3 home-intro">I'm a Software Engineer from Ohio.
-I work at <a href="https://datadoghq.com" class="text-indigo-600 hover:underline">Datadog</a>, where I'm helping improve the reliability of the Metrics product.
+<p class="my-3 home-intro">I'm a Software Engineer, and right now I work at <a href="https://datadoghq.com" class="text-indigo-600 hover:underline">Datadog</a> where I'm helping improve the reliability of the Metrics product.
 I have interests across the entire engineering stack, and I'm always up for working on something new.</p>

 <hr class="my-7">